-The justification of the security objective O.COPY is as follows:
+The justification related to the security objective "Secure Memory Copy (O.COPY)" is as follows:

 According to O.COPY, the secure copy routine shall avert certain kinds of side channel analysis that threaten data confidentiality by implementing countermeasures.
 This applies to both user data and TSF data.
 The requirements FDP_ITT.1[COPY] and FPT_ITT.1[COPY] exactly require this by enforcing, that the disclosure of user data (FDP_ITT.1[COPY]) or TSF data (FPT_ITT.1[COPY]) is prevented during transmission between separate parts of the TOE.
 Therefore these requirements are suitable to meet the objective O.COPY.